oliver-szymanski/MapTool-jadebringer-frameworks/README.md

 ~~~

-This will open all the button frames that the jadebringer-base-framework defines by
+This will open all the button frames that the jadebringer extension defines by
 default.
 Have fun clicking on then.
 These are examples what you can do with button frames
 using macros yourself.